mggrech/Getting-and-Cleaning-Data/README.md

 The objective of the assignment is to demonstrate the ability to *collect*, *work with*, and *clean* a data set.
 The data used and analyzed are from an experiment about _Human Activity Recognition Using Smartphones_.

-This README files provides an overview of the files, the script and how they are connected.
+This **README** file provides an overview of the files, the script and how they are connected.

 In addition to this **README** file, in this repository you will find: